Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Gilead Sciences Ireland UC, Carrigtohill, County Cork, T45 DP77, Ireland

-Hepcludex is indicated for the treatment of chronic hepatitis delta virus (HDV) infection in plasma (or serum) HDV-RNA positive adult patients with compensated liver disease.
+Hepcludex is indicated for the treatment of chronic hepatitis delta virus (HDV) infection in plasma (or serum) HDV-RNA positive adult and paediatric patients 3 years of age and older weighing at least 10 kg with compensated liver disease.

 Treatment should be initiated only by a physician experienced in the treatment of patients with HDV infection.

-Bulevirtide should be administered at 2 mg once daily (every 24 h ± 4 h) by subcutaneous injection as monotherapy or in co-administration with a nucleoside/nucleotide analogue for treatment of underlying HBV infection.
+Bulevirtide should be administered once daily (every 24 hours ± 4 hours) by subcutaneous injection as monotherapy or in co-administration with a nucleoside/nucleotide analogue for treatment of underlying hepatitis B virus (HBV) infection.

-Concerning co-administration with the nucleoside-nucleotide analogues for treatment of HBV infection, refer to section 4.4.
+Concerning co-administration with nucleoside-nucleotide analogues for treatment of HBV infection, refer to section 4.4.

 The optimal treatment duration is unknown.
 Treatment should be continued as long as associated with clinical benefit.